Advertiser Disclosure

 How Much Are Overdraft Fees?

-Most financial institutions like Bank of America and Citibank charge an overdraft fee between $33 and $35.
+Most financial institutions like Bank of America and Citibank charge overdraft fees between $33 and $35.
 You will pay this fee for every transaction that exceeds your limit.
 Consumers can get multiple overdraft fees by continuing to attempt transactions with insufficient funds, allowing them to quickly rack up if unattended.
 You should stop making purchases with your debit card the moment you receive an overdraft fee to avoid additional expenses.
 Continuing to purchase goods and services without solving the problem will put you into a deeper hole.

 Banks charge their universal overdraft fee regardless of how far you go above the limit.
 For example, a consumer with a -$1 balance will receive the same overdraft fee as a consumer with a -$100 balance.
 Banks can close your account if you don’t repay the obligation, which can have dire consequences on your finances.
 If your account gets closed, you won’t have access to your credit card, debit card, or bank accounts.
 You cannot escape overdraft fees by waiting for the bank to close your account, and things can get worse if you leave a big debt unattended.
 The bank can send a debt collector after you to obtain the payment, and that’s never fun.
 You will have a steady barrage of phone calls from people demanding payment.
 Scammers may try to take advantage of the situation by blending in with the debt collector calls you receive.

 Banks have more patience if you are only a few dollars off and have a good history with them.
-Under these conditions, financial institutions understand that you are likely to repay the debt.
+Under these conditions, financial institutions understand that you will likely repay the debt.
 However, mistakes happen, and if you are only a few dollars off, it’s a relatively minor one.
 Therefore, most financial institutions will wait 30-60 days before taking action, depending on your account’s standing.

 Loading...
 Loading...